Starch Alchemy

 Once starch has cooled and become resistant starch, reheating doesn’t fully reverse the process.
 In fact, some research has shown that cooled white rice which has been reheated contains even more resistant starch than white rice that’s still cold.

-The same effect also occurs for starches in other types of food.
+The same effect also occurs for other types of starchy foods.
 For example, toast made from bread that has previously been frozen will contain more resistant starch than toasting from fresh.

 Gut Health Bonus

-Besides its reduced impact on blood sugar, there’s another bonus to resistant starch.
+Besides its reduced impact on blood glucose, there’s another bonus to resistant starch.
 Because amylase can’t break it down, it passes through the small intestine and enters the colon (large intestine).
-There, it feeds certain beneficial bacteria.
+There, it acts as a food source for certain beneficial bacteria

 When these bacteria process resistant starch, they produce compounds called short-chain fatty acids, such as butyrate and propionate.
-Over time, these compounds have been shown to improve insulin sensitivity.
+Over time, these compounds may improve insulin sensitivity.

 What You Can Do Today